 Israeli Institute of Archaeology staff has many years of experience in advising development agencies from the private, public and governmental sectors, how to deal with the challenges of handling archaeological remains in conjunction with the Israel Antiquities Authority.

 We recommend that developers incorporate, from the planning stage, archaeological advice that will help reduce the interface with the antiquities, maintain the continuity of work in the project and simplify communication with the Israel Antiquities Authority.

-Rescue excavations are excavations that are conducted prior to development at an archaeological site.
+Salvage excavations are excavations that are conducted prior to development at an archaeological site.
 The purpose of the excavation is to save most of the scientific information about the site and to preserve the archaeological finds at the site before issuing a permit for development.
 By law, the Israel Antiquities Authority determines the extent of the excavation required.
-Israeli Institute of Archaeology conducts rescue excavations for developers, public companies, government ministries and government and local authorities.
+Israeli Institute of Archaeology conducts salvage excavations for developers, public companies, government ministries and government and local authorities.

 Logistics and Financial Services for Archaeological Expeditions:

-Israeli Institute of Archaeology provides logistics services for academic research delegations from Israel and abroad, from all research institutions.
+Israeli Institute of Archaeology provides logistics services for academic research expeditions from Israel and abroad, from all research institutions.
 Services include excavation equipment rental, vehicles, mechanical tools and the provision of expert and professional services such as surveyors, photographers, photogrammetry, GIS, safety funds, excavation assistance conservation, planning and development of antiquities sites and more.

 Did you know?